Few-Shot Object Detection: A Comprehensive Survey: Dual-Branch Meta Learning

 where $\Phi_{Mult}$ and $\Phi_{Sub}$ and $\Phi_{Cat}$ each denote a small convolutional network with three conv and ReLU layers.

-Fan~\etal~\cite{AttentionRPN-cvpr2020} (AttentionRPN) design an aggregation method which helps the detector to better discriminate different categories from each other.
-In AttentionRPN~\cite{AttentionRPN-cvpr2020} the similarity of support features $\featS$ and query RoIs $\RoI$ are measured by global, local and patch-based attention modules.
-The outputs of all three matching modules are summed to give the final matching score.

 Zhang~\etal~\cite{SQMG-cpvr2021} (SQMG) decided to enhance the query features $\featQ$ by support features $\featS$ with dynamic convolution~\cite{DynamicConvolution-cvpr2020}. $\featS$ is fed into a kernel generator to generate the weights of the convolution.
 Afterwards, the generated weights are convolved with $\featQ$.

-Finally, the region proposal network is applied onto the enhanced features, resulting in region proposals which are more related to the presented category $c$ of the support image $\ImSc$, and thus improves the recall.
-Moreover, after the RPN, the region proposals are compared with the support features utilizing a relation network~\cite{RelationNetwork-cvpr2018}.
-Only those region proposals that exceed a prespecified score threshold and survive non maximum suppression are further considered.
+\TakeAway The simple channel-wise multiplication of support features $\featS$ and query features $\featQ$ can not fully exploit the information they contain.

+\subsubsectionspace{Keep Spatial Information for Aggregation} As opposed to aggregating support features via average pooling, others (see~\autoref{fig:dual-branch-meta-categories}) propose to utilize spatial information.
+For the object detection task, objects are located by bounding boxes.
+However, not every part of that bounding box is occupied by the object and, therefore, does not contain relevant information about the respective category.
+With average pooling however, these irrelevant features are aggregated into the support vector.
+Moreover, with global average pooling spatial information is completely lost, as illustrated in~\autoref{fig:aggregation-problem-pooling}.

+Therefore, Li~\etal~\cite{OneShotWithoutFinetuning-arxiv2020} (OSWF) first pool support features to the same spatial dimension as the query RoI $\RoI$.
+Afterwards, these pooled features are concatenated to the query RoI $\RoI$.
+Finally, $1{\times}1$ convolutions are used to compare structure-aware local features.

+However, Chen~\etal~\cite{DAnA-tmm2021} argue that a convolution of query features $\featQ$ and support features $\featS$ is less suitable, since the objects in query images $\ImQ$ and support images $\ImS$ are generally not aligned in the same way, as shown in~\autoref{fig:aggregation-problem-convolution}.
+Therefore, they design an attention-based aggregation as described in the following section.

+\TakeAway In order to incorporate the valuable spatial information of a support image $\ImS$, its features should not be simply averaged for aggregation.

+\subsubsectionspace{Attention-based Aggregation} Lately, attention mechanisms could significantly improve performance on many vision tasks~\cite{survey-vision-transformer-tpami2022}.
+Thus, it is not surprising, that the aggregation of support and query features also benefits from incorporating attention mechanisms.
+These attention mechanisms range from traditional, over non-local~\cite{NonLocal-cvpr2018} to multi-head attention as in transformers~\cite{Transformer-neurips2017}.
+We will discuss all of them in the following.

+Chen~\etal~\cite{DAnA-tmm2021} (DAnA) aim to incorporate the spatial correlations between query image $\ImQ$ and support image $\ImS$ but also take into account that these images are generally not aligned (see~\autoref{fig:aggregation-problem-convolution}).
+Therefore, a dual-awareness attention first highlights relevant semantic features of the respective category on the support features $\featS$ and suppresses background information.
+Afterwards, the spatial correlations are incorporated with an attention-based aggregation.
+This spatial misalignment is also addressed in Meta Faster R-CNN~\cite{MetaFasterRCNN-aaai2022}.
+Using two attention modules, the support and RoI features are first spatially aligned and then the foreground regions are highlighted.